|

 but to generate endless imagery.

-For their photo portraits, being the picture
+photo portraits, being the picture

 perfect models that they are, the sculptures